+While these markings are recognized by the AKC, on the ticked is standard with Beagles.
 Some of these are common, while others are extremely rare.
-If your heart is set on a specific color and marking combination, it may be difficult to find.
+If your heart is set on a specific color & marking combination, it may be difficult to find.

 What About Merle Colored Beagles?

-If your breeder claims to have developed a merle Beagle, they are likely not purebred Beagles.
-They can be mixed with other dog breeds, such as a Dachshund, to create this coat pattern.
+If your breeder claims to have developed a merle Beagle, they are likely not purebred Beagles or they’re deceiving you with a young bluetick.
+However, Beagles can be crossed with other dog breeds, such as a Dachshund, to create the merle pattern.

-Always do your research when you’re shopping for a Beagle.
-Though there are many great and reputable breeders, it’s still great practice to look into things yourself.
+Always do your research when shopping for a Beagle, including the several color variations.
+Though there are many great and reputable breeders for this breed, it’s still great practice to look into things yourself.